larsiusprime/firetongue/README.md

     "$EVIL_STRING","I will break it with commas, and "quotation marks" !!!",

 But I wouldn't push it.
-Use these characters instead of quotes if you can: “ ”, or else use on of firetongue's special replacement characters to deal with it:
+Use these characters instead of quotes if you can: “ ”, or else use one of firetongue's special replacement characters to deal with it:

     <Q>  = Standard single quotation mark ( " )
     <LQ> = Fancy left quotation mark ( “ )